Economic Development Strategy

 An initial round of public engagement took place in March and April 2017 with the assistance of Wellington-based consultants Allen + Clarke.
 Allen + Clarke engaged with over 100 people throughout the Waimate District via the following methods:

 - Three workshops – two for members of the public and one for Council elected members/leadership

 - A small number of confidential one to one conversations with key stakeholders from various sectors.

-Feedback from the survey and workshops has been collated and is now available.
+Feedback from the initial consultation has been collated and is available.

 Printed copies of the Initial Engagement Feedback document (35 pages) are available from the Waimate District Council reception desk or by contacting email@example.com

 Based on feedback received from the initial public consultation in 2017, five strategic themes were identified.

 - Improving ICT connectivity and infrastructure

 - Growing the district’s visitor economy